sailfish009/openstructure/modules/mol/mm/doc/interaction.rst

 Interactions
 ================================================================================

-.. currentmodule:: ost.mol.mm
+.. currentmodule:: ost.mol

-The interaction object is intended to build a basic container tat can be used in various scenarios.
+The :class:`Interaction` object is intended to build a basic container that can be used in various scenarios.
 At the initialization a FuncType has to be defined.
 Whenever names, types or parameters are set, the number of parameters gets checked according to the FuncType.
 A name or type can also consist of